vike256/Unibot/README.md

 ---

-### Disclaimer

-Cheating in video games often stems from deeper psychological needs, such as low self-esteem and a desire for control.
-If you find yourself resorting to cheats, it's worth taking a moment to reflect on why.

-Cheating can provide a temporary sense of control and accomplishment, but it ultimately undermines your genuine self-worth.
-True satisfaction comes from overcoming challenges and developing skills through honest effort.

-Overcoming cheating habits may require addressing underlying psychological issues.
-Talking to a therapist or counselor can help you develop healthier coping mechanisms and cultivate a more positive gaming experience.

-This was written with the help of Google Bard.
-Thank you Bard :)

----

 # Unibot

 Unibot is an open-source cheat program developed for PC shooter games.
 Unibot has the ability to look at your screen and detect enemies by looking at a specified color range.